 Green tea may be a good alternative for people who are looking for a drink with a lower dose of caffeine per serving, Kimszal says.
 "Based on current research, everyone, including pregnant women, should not consume more than 300 mg of caffeine daily," adds Syn.
 But as mentioned, caffeine tolerance varies from person to person, and caffeine content varies from beverage to beverage, so the ideal source of caffeine won’t be the same for every individual.

-While caffeine definitely provides a boost of energy, it shouldn’t be the only thing you rely on it to keep you going throughout the day, nutritionists say.
+While caffeine definitely provides a boost of energy, it shouldn’t be the only thing you rely on to keep you going throughout the day, nutritionists say.
 As you reach for caffeine throughout the day, remind yourself that food can be an equally good (or better) source of energy than caffeinated drinks.

 Next, read how this teen cured her cystic acne with green tea and honey